 FYI 101.
 Student Success Course.
-Required for incoming students without post-secondary experience (including dual enrollment and/ or advanced standing), this three-semester-hour course is designed to equip new students with the knowledge and skills needed to succeed personally, academically, and spiritually in The Baptist College of Florida environment.
+Required for incoming students without previous credit for a college orientation course (excluding dual enrollment students), this three-semester-hour course is designed to equip students with the knowledge and skills needed to succeed personally, academically, and spiritually in The Baptist College of Florida environment.
+In limited cases, the Academic Dean, Registrar, and First-Year Student Liaison may collaborate to exempt students with special circumstances from this requirement.
 For more information, contact the First-Year Student Liaison.